MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/android.md

 > [!div class="op_single_selector"]
 > * [Android](android.md)

-Mobile Center Push will let you push notifications to your application users.
+Mobile Center Push will let you Push notifications to your application users.

-Mobile Center Push relies on [Firebase messaging](https://firebase.google.com/docs/cloud-messaging/) to push notifications to the devices.
+Mobile Center Push relies on [Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/) to Push notifications to the devices.

 Please note that only devices having [Google Play](https://play.google.com) can receive the notifications.

-Please also note that a notification is displayed in the system notification center only if the application is in background at the moment the push is received.
+Please also note that a notification is displayed in the system notification center only if the application is in background at the moment the Push is received.

-Pushes received in foreground are not yet managed by our SDK but you can implement your own foreground push message receiver by reading [this](https://firebase.google.com/docs/notifications/android/console-audience#receive_and_handle_notifications).
+Pushes received in foreground are not yet managed by our SDK but you can implement your own foreground Push message receiver by reading [this](https://firebase.google.com/docs/notifications/android/console-audience#receive_and_handle_notifications).

 ## 1. Add Firebase to your app

-Before being able to use the push module, you need to add Firebase to your application.
+Before being able to use the Push module, you need to add Firebase to your application.

-There is a couple of ways you can do that, either manually or by using the Android Studio Firebase assistant.
+There are a couple of ways you can do that, either manually or by using the Android Studio Firebase assistant.

 ### 1.1.
 Manual integration